mukotso/multi-tenant-billing-system-api/README.md

 chmod +x install.sh
 chmod +x uninstall.sh
 ```
-Now run the install script to create  containers, apache configuration,MySQL database container , it will compose this containers and start them in detached mode
+Now run the install script to create  containers, Ngnix configuration,MySQL database container , it will compose this containers and start them in detached mode

 ```bash
  ./install.sh